revgrid/revgrid/etc/revgrid.api.md

     ensureModelRowIsVisible(rowIndex: number, offsetY: number, subgrid: Subgrid): boolean;
     // (undocumented)
     eventlistenerInfos: Map<string, Revgrid.ListenerInfo[]>;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration extendRectangleSelect(offsetX: number, offsetY: number): boolean;
     // (undocumented)
     fireAfterCellEdit(point: WritablePoint, oldValue: unknown, newValue: unknown, control: CellEditor): boolean;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration